Who would win in the ring between Musk and Zuckerberg? The answer of the experts (and of ChatGPT) - Breaking Latest News

 Let’s start with the challenger: Musk is just over five feet tall and weighs 80-85 kg, is 51 years old and in a recent episode of the controversial podcast The Joe Rogan Experience said that “the older I get, the more difficult it is to stay thin”.
 He has a personal trainer, but admitted it’s been “a while” since they last worked together; he also explained that he “does weightlifting” by himself.

 As for the challenged, Zuckerberg is over one meter and 70 tall, he is 39 years old and weighs about 70 kg.
 What should worry Musk is that Zuck has repeatedly (and recently) showcased his martial arts skills, including winning a couple of medals in a Brazilian jujitsu tournament.
-Not only that: he completed the Murph Challenge in less than 40 minutes (a result deemed “impressive”), which consists of running a mile (1.6 kilometres), doing 100 pull-up, 200 flexion and 300 squat and then run another mile.
+Not only that: he completed the Murph Challenge in less than 40 minutes (a result considered “impressive” by more or less everyone), which consists of running a mile (1.6 kilometres), 100 pull-up, 200 flexion and 300 squat and then run another mile.
 Wearing a vest that weighs 9 kg.

-From a food point of view, Zuckerberg said on social media that his diet is becoming more and more vegetarian: “I’ve basically become a vegetarian, because the only meat I eat comes from animals I killed myself.”
+From a food point of view, Zuckerberg said on social media that his diet is becoming more and more vegetarianbecause “the only meat I eat comes from animals I killed myself”.
 In any case, his favorite food would be grilled chicken, especially for the high protein content.

 Musk vs Zuck, who would win and why